Payoff scaling shapes cooperation in LLM agents across languages: Results

 \subsection{LLM strategies in repeated games}

-We apply the intent recognition framework (see Section \ref{subsect: intention_recognition}) to LLMs decision trajectories to examine how their inferred strategic intentions vary with incentive magnitude, linguistic context, and model architecture.
-Before applying our classification framework to unknown LLM trajectories, we validated its robustness against synthetic baselines.
-This step is critical to differentiate between genuine strategic shifts and artifacts of classification error.
+We apply the intent recognition framework (see Section~\ref{subsec:intention_recognition}) to LLM decision trajectories to examine how their inferred strategic intentions vary with incentive magnitude, linguistic context, and model architecture.
+Before applying the classifier to unknown LLM trajectories, we validate it against synthetic baselines so we can distinguish genuine strategic shifts from classification artefacts.
+The LSTM classifier achieves $\text{F1} = 0.984$ on the 4-strategy task at $5\%$ execution noise and remains robust as the strategy space expands, successfully distinguishing behaviourally similar conditional strategies (Tit-for-Tat and Win-Stay--Lose-Shift)~\cite{sigmund:2010bo,diStefanoIntention2023}.
+It also outperforms Logistic Regression, Random Forest, and Hidden Markov Model baselines; the full benchmarking is reported in Appendix~\ref{appendix:robustness_noise}.
+Detailed strategy-recognition results on the baseline FAIRGAME corpus (four proprietary models at the default $\lambda{=}1$ condition) are provided in Appendix~\ref{appendix:baseline_fairgame}, including a per-model supervised-learning breakdown (Appendix~\ref{appendix:ml}).

-Figure~\ref{fig:model_performance} confirms the LSTM maintains robust performance even as the strategy space expands, successfully distinguishing between behaviorally similar conditional strategies (i.e. TFT and WSLS) within our analyzed set of four canonical strategies (including ALLC and ALLD; see Supplementary Material, Section 1.3 for details)~\cite{sigmund:2010bo}.
-The recurrent architecture's ability to filter execution noise common in LLM outputs makes it particularly well-suited for this task~\cite{diStefanoIntention2023}.

 We use a hybrid classification pipeline combining rule-based pattern matching for unambiguous trajectories with LSTM predictions for complex cases.
-Of the 3,600 agent trajectories (2 agents $\times$ 1,800 games), approximately 90\% achieved classification confidence $>$0.9 and were retained for analysis.
-Details on threshold sensitivity are provided in the Supplementary Material, Section 1.5.
+Of the $3{,}600$ agent trajectories ($2$ agents $\times$ $1{,}800$ games), $2{,}914$ (approximately $81\%$) achieved classification confidence $\geq 0.9$ and were retained for analysis.
+Details on threshold sensitivity are provided in Appendix~\ref{appendix:threshold_sensitivity}; the rationale for selecting $\tau = 0.9$ as the primary cutoff is in Appendix~\ref{appendix:filtering_rationale}.